Witnesses, friends look for answers after 20-year-old Beaufort man shot, killed

-SAVANNAH, Ga.
-(WSAV)- We are learning new details about a homicide in Beaufort Friday night.
+On Friday around 10:20 p.m., Beaufort Police responded to a report of a single-vehicle crash with an unresponsive passenger in the 2700 block of Waddell Road.

+While emergency services were on their way, police received multiple reports of shots fired near the intersection of Waddell Road and Talbird Road.

-Police said someone shot a 20-year-old Ethan Bosworth before he drove his car into a tree.
-It all went down in the area of Waddell and Talbird roads.
+Police said someone shot 20-year-old Ethan Bosworth before he drove his car into a tree.

 “We heard a gunshot and my mom said what was that and I looked up towards the road and then we saw this car coming full speed at my house,” said a witness.

-At eight motnhs pregnant Paige fears for her safety.
+At eight months pregnant, Paige fears for her safety.
 She said a man was shot down the street and police still don’t know who did it.

 She did not want to show her face on camera.

-Police said that when several gunshots rang out, an injured Bosworth then drove his car down the road barreling straight into this tree.
+Police said that’s when several gunshots rang out; an injured Bosworth then drove his car down the road barreling straight into a tree.

 “We called emergency services, they got here they did CPR for about 30 minutes,” said Paige.
 “But, nothing was really working and they took him to the hospital and later the police officer said he didn’t make it.”